Configure Podman Containers with Oracle Linux Automation Engine

 Run a Container Image

-1. Edit the playbook file.
+1. Update the playbook file.

-- name: run image
+- name: Run image

 containers.podman.podman_container: